gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-05-10-piskel-for-playdate.md

 [https://github.com/gingerbeardman/piskel-playdate/tree/dev-1047](https://github.com/gingerbeardman/piskel-playdate/tree/dev-1047)

 This fork:
-- can be used to build desktop apps of v15.2 on latest OS
+- can be used to build desktop apps on latest operating systems
-  - should build just fine for Windows/Linux/Mac (Intel)
+  - updated to future-proof dependencies and build process
-  - can also be used to build for Apple silicon
+  - builds Windows and Mac (Universal)
 - has Playdate-specific features
   - get frame size from imagetable filename
 - has quality-of-life improvements